- Psoriasis is an autoimmune condition in which your body produces skin cells too quickly, causing red, itchy, scaly skin.

-Psoriasis may be more severe in patients who have a compromised immune system.
-This includes people who have AIDS, are undergoing chemotherapy treatments for cancer, or have another autoimmune disorder, such as lupus or Celiac disease.
-Children and young adults with recurring infections, such as strep throat or upper respiratory infection, are also at an increased risk.
+Psoriasis may be more severe in patients who have a compromised immune system, including people who have AIDS, people who are undergoing chemotherapy treatment for cancer, or people with another autoimmune disorder, such as lupus or celiac disease.
+Children and young adults with recurring infections, such as strep throat or upper respiratory infections, are also at an increased risk of worsened psoriasis.

 Having a parent with psoriasis increases your risk of developing it, and having two parents with it increases your risk even more.
 A parent with the disease has about a 10 percent chance of passing it down to their child.
 If both parents have psoriasis, there’s a 50 percent chance of passing down the trait.

 Plaques – red patches of skin with dead, white skin on top – are symptoms of all types of psoriasis and can develop in deep skin folds.
 Friction and sweating that occurs in deep skin folds of people with excess weight can lead to or aggravate psoriasis.

 This study found that smoking nearly doubles a person’s chance of acquiring psoriasis.
 This risk increases with the number of cigarettes smoked in a day, and is also higher in women than men.

 Research into the effects of alcohol on psoriasis is a bit muddled because smoking and drinking often go hand in hand.
 This study found that drinking alcohol is associated with psoriasis in men.
 Researchers also believe alcohol can worsen symptoms because it upsets the liver and may trigger the growth of Candida, a type of yeast that can worsen psoriasis symptoms.

 Alcohol can also have dangerous side effects if mixed with certain medications used for treating psoriasis.